Menu Close

 Prioritise self-care

 Take care of your physical and emotional wellbeing.
 Exercise, eat well and ensure enough sleep.
 A family walk not only promotes good mental health but also enhances your bond with your child.
+Here are some other exercises that can boost your mood and promote selfcare.

 Talk to a loved one or access peer support